Are savers making the most of their tax-free ISA allowance?

 What’s different about ISA season this year?

-But, if that cash is held in regular savings account then savers will need to pay tax if they earn interest that’s above their personal savings allowance.
+But, if that cash is held in regular savings accounts then savers will need to pay tax if they earn interest that’s above their personal savings allowance.
 Practically that means different things for different people.
 For every £100 of interest earned over the personal savings allowance, a basic rate taxpayer pays £20 in tax, while for a higher rate tax payer it’s £40.
 That tax bill can soon add up.

 Secondly, people’s circumstances change.
 A saver might be earning a little more each month if they’ve moved jobs or received a pay rise, or they might have that little bit extra to put away if they’ve just become an empty nester.